mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/limitations/index.md

 For safety, the service enforces the following:
 1. System user *(monitoring, backup, admin users)* passwords must 10-characters or longer.
-2. The MongoDB Key must be 756 to 1024 bytes long.
+2. The MongoDB Key must be 1023 to 1024 characters long.
 The following OpenSSL command is recommended to generate this:

     ```bash
     openssl rand -base64 756